kg4vdk/arcos-linux-modules/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 **Bug description:**
-A clear and concise description of the bug you encountered.
+A clear and concise description of what is broken or not working as expected.

 **To reproduce:**
 Steps to reproduce the behavior: